Tech-Tweakers/nebula-monitor/README.md

 <div align="center">

-**🌌 Nebula Monitor v2.2** - *Monitoring the digital cosmos with Telegram alerts and hybrid intelligence*
+**🌌 Nebula Monitor v2.3** - *Monitoring the digital cosmos with external configuration, Telegram alerts, and hybrid intelligence*

 Made with ❤️ for the ESP32 community

-**🚀 Now with Telegram Alerts, Hybrid Monitoring, and Intelligent Touch Interface!**
+**🚀 Now with External Configuration, Telegram Alerts, Hybrid Monitoring, and Intelligent Touch Interface!**

 </div>